codefresh-io/docs.codefresh.io/_docs/kb/articles/skip-test-if-pipeline-is-triggered-with-cron.md

 {% endraw %}

-The condition ensures that specific steps execute only when the pipeline is triggered by Cron and the Cron job message is different from the one defined in the Message field ("using cron" in our example).
+The condition ensures that specific steps execute only when the pipeline is triggered by Cron, _and_ if the Cron job message differs from the one defined in the Message field (`using cron` in our example).

 ## Related Items
 [Triggers in pipelines]({{site.baseurl}}/docs/pipelines/triggers/)